Contract for difference: Insider trading regulations

-In June 2009, the UK regulator the Financial Services Authority (FSA) implemented a general disclosure regime for CFDs to avoid them being used in insider information cases.
-This was after a number of high-profile cases where positions in CFDs were used instead of physical underlying stock to hide them from the normal disclosure rules related to insider information.
+In June 2009, the Financial Services Authority, the UK regulator, implemented a general disclosure regime for CFDs to avoid them being used in insider information cases.
+This was after a number of high-profile cases where positions in CFDs were used instead of physical underlying stock to exempt them from the normal insider information disclosure rules.

 Attempt at central clearing

-In October 2013, LCH.Clearnet in partnership with Cantor Fitzgerald, ING Bank and Commerzbank launched centrally cleared CFDs in line with the EU financial regulators’ stated aim of increasing the proportion of cleared OTC contracts.
+In October 2013, LCH.Clearnet in partnership with Cantor Fitzgerald, ING Bank and Commerzbank launched centrally cleared CFDs in line with the EU financial regulators' stated aim of increasing the proportion of cleared OTC contracts.

 European regulatory restrictions

-In 2016 the European Securities and Markets Authority (ESMA) issued a warning on the sale of speculative products to retail investors that included the sale of CFDs.
+In 2016, the European Securities and Markets Authority (ESMA) issued a warning on the sale of speculative products to retail investors that included the sale of CFDs.
 This was after they observed an increase in the marketing of these products at the same time as a rise in the number of complaints from retail investors who have suffered significant losses.
-Within Europe, any provider based in any member country can offer the products to all member countries under MiFID and many of the European financial regulators responded with new rules on CFDs after the warning.
+Within Europe, any provider based in any member country can offer the products to all member countries under MiFID, and many of the European financial regulators responded with new rules on CFDs after the warning.

 The majority of providers are based in either Cyprus or the UK and both countries' financial regulators were first to respond.
-CySEC the Cyprus financial regulator, where many of the firms are registered, increased the regulations on CFDs by limiting the maximum leverage to 50:1 as well prohibiting the paying of bonuses as sales incentives in November 2016.
-This was followed by the UK Financial Conduct Authority (FCA) issuing a proposal for similar restrictions on the December 6, 2016.
-The FCA imposed further restrictions on 1 August 2019 for CFDs and 1 September 2019 for CFD-like options with the maximum leverage being 30:1.
-The German regulator BaFin took a different approach and in response to the ESMA warning prohibited additional payments when a client made losses.
-While the French regulator Autorité des marchés financiers decided to ban all advertising of the CFDs.
-In March the Irish Financial Regulator followed suit and put out a proposal to either ban CFDs or implement limitations on leverage.
+CySEC, the Cyprus financial regulator, where many of the firms are registered, increased the regulations on CFDs in November 2016 by limiting the maximum leverage to 50:1 as well as prohibiting the paying of bonuses as sales incentives.
+This was followed by the UK Financial Conduct Authority issuing a proposal for similar restrictions on 6 December 2016, and imposing further restrictions on 1 August 2019 for CFDs and 1 September 2019 for CFD-like options with the maximum leverage being 30:1.

+The German regulator BaFin took a different approach, and in response to the ESMA warning prohibited additional payments when a client made losses.
+The French regulator Autorité des marchés financiers decided to ban all advertising of CFDs.
+In March, the Irish Financial Regulator followed suit and put out a proposal to either ban CFDs or implement limitations on leverage.
+Beyond Europe, other regions have also set specific leverage limits.
+In Australia, the Australian Securities and Investments Commission has established leverage limits for retail CFD trading.
+In March 2021, they reduced the maximum leverage ratio to 30:1.

 Electricity generation

-To support new low carbon electricity generation in the United Kingdom, both nuclear and renewable, contracts for difference were introduced by the Energy Act 2013, progressively replacing the previous Renewables Obligation scheme.
+Several countries aim to support low-carbon electricity generation with CFDs.

+In the United Kingdom, both nuclear and renewable contracts for difference were introduced by the Energy Act 2013, progressively replacing the previous Renewables Obligation scheme.
 A House of Commons Library report explained the scheme as:

-In some countries, such as Turkey, the price may be fixed by the government rather than an auction.
+In some countries, such as Turkey and France, the price may be fixed by the government rather than an auction.